What is bladder cancer?

 How is bladder cancer diagnosed?

 Early detection and treatment of cancer increases the likelihood of long-term survival.
-But bladder cancer sometimes takes a while to diagnose because other medical conditions can cause similar symptoms.
+But bladder cancer sometimes takes some time to diagnose because other medical conditions can cause similar symptoms.
 The process of diagnosis starts with a physical exam and health history.
-A doctor may do a pelvic exam, which is a manual internal exam of the vagina or rectum, to feel for lumps or thickening of the bladder wall.
-A urine sample may show the presence of blood, unusual bacteria or abnormal cells.
+A doctor may do a pelvic exam to feel for lumps or thickening of the bladder wall.
+A urine sample (urinalysis) may show the presence of blood, unusual bacteria, abnormal cells or biomarkers.

-Further evaluation may include cystoscopy, an exam using a type of endoscope (a thin, tube-like instrument with a light and a lens) that is inserted to look at the inside of the bladder, and a biopsy, or small tissue sample, might be removed to examine in the laboratory.
-A pyelogram, a type of imaging test, may be done to get a better look at the bladder and surrounding structures.
+Further evaluation may include cystoscopy, an exam using a type of endoscope (a thin tube with a light and a lens) to look at the inside of the bladder.
+A biopsy, or small tissue sample, might be removed to examine in the laboratory.
+Imaging tests, including CT scans, MRI scans, ultrasound or pyelograms (X-rays done after injection of a dye) may be done to get a better look at the bladder and surrounding structures.

 How is bladder cancer treated?